About Astrolearn Astrology Library

 Appeal for Funding

-Nonetheless, we still lack the requisite means to operate as a dedicated research library.
-And so we hereby appeal to the astrological and broader academic communities to make contact with us to propose funding arrangements that would allow the resumption of our work on a full time basis and make the archive more widely useful to scholars and researchers in the future.
+While it remains unfunded, the library cannot operate as an open-access resource or even as a dedicated research facility.
+It can only be opened to occasional research visitors on application.
+We hereby appeal to the astrological and broader academic communities to make contact with us to sponsor our library, and ultimately to propose suitable future permanent housing arrangements for the facility that would make it more widely and sustainably useful to scholars and researchers in the future.

-Institutions and benefactors with connections to the UK are especially eagerly sought in view of our recent relocation here, although international funding would be welcome.
+Institutions and benefactors with connections to the UK are especially eagerly sought in view of our current location here, although international funding would be welcome, and the long-term international relocation of the library is not necessarily off the table if a satisfactory offer were to be made from a suitably dedicated and well-funded institution that would commit to keeping the library’s resources together.

 RETURN TO TOP